jlogv/techtest/README.md

 How to test.

+To run application: cargo run

+To run tests: cargo test

 So, we send the json request to web server, for example:
 {"a": false, "b": true, "c": true, "d": 30.0, "e": 10, "f": 10}
 to http://127.0.0.1:8080/api/calc